Skip to Content

 Peppers planted in full sun.

 Tip: Pick a spot that gets the most sunlight by observing your available growing space before planting.
-There are apps available to survey your yard and pick the best spot.
+There are apps available to survey your property and pick the best spot for gardening.

-The more sunlight a pepper plant receives, the more energy it can use to convert to crop growth.
+The more sunlight a pepper plant receives, the more energy it can use to grow its leaves, branches, and fruits.
 Peppers can survive off of 6 or fewer hours of sunlight, but you will likely end up with smaller harvests.

 If your gardening space is limited or covered, you may wonder if peppers can be grown in the shade.

 While peppers prefer plenty of direct sunshine, the plants may still be grown in partial shade.
-However, growing in full-shade is not recommended for peppers.
+Growing in full-shade is not recommended for peppers.
 Attempting this will lead to smaller plants and poor yields.

 Without any direct sunlight, water will not be used nearly as quickly by the plant.
-This can lead to poor soil aeration and drainage, along with slower transpiration.
+This can lead to poor soil aeration, along with slower transpiration.

-However, the main concern is the lack of energy available to the plants for photosynthesis.
+However, the main concern with growing in shade is the lack of energy available to the plants for photosynthesis.
 Shade leads to slower growth, smaller harvests, and generally unhappy pepper plants.

-While peppers grow best in full sun, the transition from grow lights to sunlight must be done slowly.
+While peppers grow best in full sun, the transition from indoor grow lights to outdoor sunlight should be done slowly.
 Sunlight is intense, so the hardening off process must be gradual.

 Hardening off pepper plants